Showing 229 items

 Booklet - Driving the Fast Train Further, Wendy Everingham and John McPherson, May 2001

-... outcomes to rural areas such as Wodonga.
-Railways environmental ...This document is a response by Environment Victoria to the Fast Train Report.
+... such as Wodonga.
+Railways environmental impact Victorian Railways ...This document is a response by Environment Victoria to the Fast Train Report.
 It advocates the establishment of an integrated transport approach in Victoria including the need for a Rural and Regional Planning Strategy to be developed in conjunction with the Metropolitan StrategyA publication of 34 pages produced by Environment Victoria Inc. It has brown cover featuring an image of a locomotive superimposed over an outline map of Victoria.
 It consists of 36 pages including appendices, references, a map of an Environment Victoria Enhanced Victorian Passenger Rail Network and a map of the Victoria's Regional and Rural Bus service.fiction This document is a response by Environment Victoria to the Fast Train Report.
 It advocates the establishment of an integrated transport approach in Victoria including the need for a Rural and Regional Planning Strategy to be developed in conjunction with the Metropolitan Strategyrailways environmental impact, victorian railways, environment victoria -

 Wodonga & District Historical Society Inc